-Bourride.
-Bright and lively with flavor, this elegant French seafood stew is a luscious dinner entree that everyone should take the time to make.
+Bourride is a French fish soup that’s bright and lively with flavor.
+An elegant French seafood stew for a luscious dinner entree that everyone should take the time to make.

 Recipe for Bourride, French Seafood Stew

 I hope you give this French Bourride seafood stew recipe a try.
 And if you do, please come back and give the recipe a star rating.

 And if you have a favorite seafood stew recipe, let me know, I’d love to give it a try.

 More Soup Recipes You Might Like

 And if you’re looking for more seafood soup recipes, don’t miss this one for Island Seafood Stew with Shrimp and Cod.
 Coconut milk and Thai Basil make this one special.

 Bourride, French Fish Soup